xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.7 =
+* adds numeric field type
+* adds support for add-on plugins
+* refactoring and standardization of email-related code
+* refactoring of all date-related code
+* Further adjustments to time rendering to compensate for difference between server and local time
+* added pdb-shortcode_present hook, several other useful hooks and filters
+* all display strings are passed though a gettext call, but only if the global PDB_MULTILINGUAL is set to true
+* plugin cleans up it's own transients and options
+* alternate directory structures are now supported automatically

 = 1.6.2.8 =
 * fixes broken AJAX search on some systems